ExpHP/thpages/static/content/anm/ins.md

 Currently **all documentation here is for ANM version 8.**  That is [game=13] to [game=17].

-Support for other game versions and custom anmmaps is Coming Soon (TM), after I sort out other problems with the site.
+Support for other game versions and custom anmmaps is currently being worked on.

 <!--
 Select game version: